Charlotte Tiedemann: Marriages

 She married, firstly, to the German sound engineer Franz Büchler, with whom she had a daughter, Helga.
 She married a second time to the German filmmaker Fritz Hippler, who was a colleague of Nazi official Joseph Goebbels.
 Hippler legally adopted her daughter.
-Tiedemann's husband directed the film The Eternal Jew, a documentary that summarized anti-Semetic ideology in Nazism.
+Tiedemann's husband directed the film The Eternal Jew, a documentary that summarized antisemitic ideology in Nazism.
 She accompanied her husband to the home of Adolf Hitler.
 She and Hippler later divorced.

 In 1947, while in Rome, she met Infante Jaime, Duke of Segovia, the son of the king of Spain, at Il Faro restaurant.
 On 3 August 1949, she married Infante Jaime in a civil ceremony in Innsbruck, Austria.
 Her husband was the Legitimist pretender to the former French throne.

 Her husband had obtained a divorce from his first wife, Emmanuelle de Dampierre, that was recognized in Italy but not in France, Spain, or the Vatican.
 The Spanish royal family refused to recognize the marriage and banned Tiedemann from attending any family events.
 She used the title Duchess of Segovia, but the Spanish monarchy refused to grant her the title, instead recognizing Infante Jaime's first wife as the duchess.